-Why does it happen?
+Why does the Acqua Alta happen?

-San Marco is also another low point which should be avoided at all costs during acqua alta.
+San Marco is also another low point which should be avoided at all costs during Acqua Alta.

 What you should do?